Get A Quote

 When Are Agreed-Upon Procedures Used?

-• Confirmation of a specific financial metric for use in a transaction, such as an investor or lender approval of financing related to an acquisition.
+• Confirmation of a specific financial metric for use in a transaction, such as investor or lender approval of financing related to an acquisition.

 • Testing internal controls associated with specific processes.